- Statement of Purpose

 For Master’s Students:

-Will be expected to cover their own.
+Will be expected to cover their own tuition and health insurance.

 If after viewing the web pages and links above you cannot find an answer to your question, you can request additional information: